 At its regular meeting today, the Council of the American Historical Association passed the following resolution in keeping with the spirit of a resolution adopted by the business meeting the previous day.

 At its biennial meeting last week, the AHA Council revised the bylaws to the AHA’s Constitution.
 While the Constitution lays out the basic structure for the organization, the bylaws describe how the organization actually functions...

-Starting today, members can express their opinions about the pros and cons of amending the various clauses of the constitution on a discussion forum accessible through member services (available to AHA members only).
+The AHA's Council is proposing amendments to the Association's constitution to enable the AHA to meet its members' needs more effectively and efficiently.
+Starting today, members can express their opinions about the pros and cons of amending the various clauses of the constitution on a discussion forum accessible through member services.

 released a statement in support of the recent letter from the Middle East Studies Association on the detention of scholars in Iran (see the press room